cleardusk/EmotionChallenge/readme.md

 In this repo, some directory path may be confused, just be careful, contact me if any questions occured.

-**The preprocessed caffe model is just a experiement model, it may not be the best model trained by this method.**
+**The trained caffe model is just a experiement model, it may not has the best perfomance in this challenge.**

 Just upload `predictions.zip` to submit window then.